-What is a quick pressure release or a natural pressure release, and when do I use them?
 Those are often the first questions new pressure cooker users ask.
-So I thought it would be a perfect time for a post explaining it for all those who have a pressure cooker waiting for them under the tree.
+So I thought it would be a perfect time for a post explaining it for all those who have an electric pressure cooker or multi-cooker like the Instant Pot waiting for them under the tree.

 Q: What is a Quick Pressure Release?

 Keep your face and hands away from the steam as it’s released.
 Don’t release pressure under hanging cabinets, which can be damaged by the steam.

 Q: What is a Natural Pressure Release?

-Following pressure cooking, electric pressure cookers automatically switch to the Keep Warm setting.
-As soon as it switches to the Keep Warm Setting the pressure begins to drop.
-The time it takes for the pressure to release will vary depending on the ingredients and amount of liquid in the pressure cooker.
+The time it takes for the pressure to release naturally will vary depending on the ingredients and amount of liquid in the pressure cooker.
+A natural pressure release can take from 5 to 30 minutes in the electric pressure cooker.

 Q: When do I use a Natural Pressure Release?